Lithium Iron Phosphate Battery (LiFePO4)

 Features and benefits of LiFePO4 when compared to SLA

-Below are some key features LiFePO4 batteries which give some significant advantages of SLA in a range of applications.
+Below are some key features a Lithium Iron Phosphate battery which give some significant advantages of SLA in a range of applications.
 This is not a complete list by all means, however it does cover the key items.
 A 100AH AGM battery has been selected as the SLA, as this is one of the most commonly used sizes in deep cycle applications.
 This 100AH AGM has been compared to a 100AH LiFePO4 in order to compare a like for like as close as possible.

 Feature – Weight: